Protection, Security and Investigation

-- 3/4 zip black fleece pullover with the program insignia patch (available at the Conestoga College Bookstore)
+- 3/4 zip black fleece pullover/jacket with the program insignia patch (available at the Conestoga College Bookstore)

 - Only approved Program specific baseball caps are permitted to be worn with the uniform (available in the Conestoga Bookstore)

-During special events (e.g. field trips, agency visits, etc.) as well as guest lecturers, students may be required to wear the approved black tie available from the distributor.
+During practice based learning classes and labs, special events (e.g. field trips, agency visits, etc.) as well as guest lectures, students may be required to wear the approved uniform with duty shirt and possibly also with the approved black tie available from the distributor.